kensanata/mastodon-archive/README.md

 there is no way to repost all those toots.
 You will have a copy in your archive, but there is no way to restore these to your instance.

+**But why?** I might want to keep a copy of my toots, but I don't think they have much value going back months and years.
+I never read through years of tweeting history!
+This only benefits your enemies, never your friends.
+So I want to expire my toots.
+We can always write a blog post about the good stuff.

 You can expire your toots using the `expire` command and providing the `--older-than` option.
 This option specifies the number of weeks to keep on the server.
 Anything older than that is deleted or unfavoured.